Beelzebarb/sft/README.md

 After that i was able to use the data i recorded and below are the equations that this model now incorporates.

 When switching from hand-tuned forces to Lagrangian based forces, the Kinetic Energy after about 2100+ frames out of 5000 would hit a perfect stability across increasingly larger particle count runs of the simulation.

+Yes, this model uses a classical framework.
+Yes, this model uses force-field based interactions, which are related to force-field based Molecular Dynamics.

+Yes, the model is showing possible quantum-like emergent behavior that i did not specifically code.

 ---